-Pôle EAU is a national French WATER cluster established in 2010, bringing together companies and research organizations in Montpellier and the South of France, with close partnership to a national...
+Pôle DREAM is a national French water cluster, established in 2010, bringing together companies and research organizations.

 The EIP Water has taken a look at various kinds of “Water Innovation Hubs” or “Alliances”.
 The objective is to develop a continuously growing overview of these “hubs”.
 As a first step we have identified all relevant hubs globally known to us, analysed their publicly available information and categorized them according to various criteria such as their general and geographical focus, their core constituency, their technology stage focus and their activities.